fe-data/fe-docs/docs/getting-started/overview.rst

 - How many tickets can be ordered in a single order?
 - Are user allowed to place multiple orders?
 - Do you need a seating plan?
+- Is this an sports event and do you want to use the *FE Tracking* App?
 - Is it a single event or are there multiple events eg. 1 event per day for a series of days?
 - Do you need an passe-partout (access to all events for a reduced price)?
 - Are there different access-rights for some tickets.
 Eg. all tickets are scanned at the main-entrance but some ticket types (fi.
 Backstage) have ‘Backstage’ access and can be scanned at the Backstage-entrance.